geoffjay/git-utils/README.md

 Some personal `git` commands that have been adapted from aliases.

+## `git-current-branch`

+Prints the current branch for a local repository.

 ## `git-default-branch`

 Prints the default branch, eg. `main` or `master`, for a repository.